 Cuba is a lot bigger than I thought!
-In the end, eastern and southern Cuba was the right place to focus for a fantastic eighteen-day 1100 kilometer bicycle tour route.
-From what I’ve read and heard, I picked the best of Cuba in terms of dramatic scenery and traffic-free roads.
+In the end, given that I couldn’t do it all, eastern and southern Cuba was the right choice for a fantastic eighteen-day 1100 kilometer introduction to the island.
+From what I’ve read and heard from other cyclists, I picked the best of Cuba in terms of dramatic scenery and traffic-free roads.

 The favourite destination of tour companies – the area from Havana west to Vinales – is always a possibility for some future trip.
 However, compared to the road from Baracoa to Guantanamo or the one from Santiago to Pilon, it sounds pretty flat and tame.
 See the G Adventures Cuba offering here to see what I mean.